 Switch – Each interface is in a separate collision domain.
 All interface are in same broadcast domain and, every VLAN creates a separate broadcast domain.

 Router – All interface are in a separate collision and broadcast domain.

 There will be 2 broadcast domain because all port on the same VLAN is in the same broadcast domain.
 And, there will be 24 collision domain because each port on the switch is in the different collision domain.

 A 24-port switch with no VLAN or default VLAN or single VLAN will have 1 broadcast domain and 24 collision domain.

-Only router interface and VLAN creates a separate broadcast domain in the network.
+Only the router interface and VLAN create a separate broadcast domain in the network.